vista-libs/vista/README.md

 | **Customer relation** | ✓ | ✗ blocked | ✓ |
 | **Orders returned** | #1, #3 | #1, #3 | #5, #6 |

 Alice gets full output.
 Bob gets no customer link and `user_id` stripped.
 Carol only sees her tenant — `tenant-alpha` orders are structurally invisible to her.
-All from one policy function.
+All from one policy function, no branching in your prompt.

 ---

-## The code
+## The policy

 ```ts
 import { ORMAI } from "ormai"